 A book “Beautiful Stranger: The Ghost of Kate Morgan and the Hotel del Coronado,” has also been published on the subject and is available for purchase in the hotel’s haunted gift shop.
 There is even a night-time ‘Haunted Happenings’ tour of Hotel del Coronado, focused on this Kate Morgan story.

-Paranormal activity aside, this beachfront Coronado Island hotel is featured on many of my best San Diego hotel lists because it’s fantastic and very popular with families.
+Paranormal activity aside, this Coronado Island hotel is featured on many of my best San Diego hotel lists, including top beachfront San Diego hotels, because it’s fantastic and very popular with families.
 Don’t worry, I’ve stayed here many times and have never seen her.
 You can request the haunted room, but it isn’t guaranteed.
 In case you’re wondering, we’ve been told by staff that it’s room 3327.

 The Cosmopolitan Hotel is located in Old Town San Diego, considered the birthplace of California.
 The original structure dates back to 1827.
 Fittingly, given its age, the hotel reportedly has multiple hauntings, including the Lady in Red, a mysterious woman said to be there waiting for a “gentleman” in room 4/5.
 (Sound familiar?)